Fact-check: What is micellar water and how does it work? An Update

 Read more

-Do peeling gels really peel off my skin? (with video)
+Do peeling gels really peel off my skin?

 “Is all the stuff that rolls off with a peeling gel really my skin?“ This is a question I come across a lot!
 In case you’ve forgotten, a peeling gel is a popular type of cleanser in Asia.
 You start off with a watery gel like this, which you spread over your face (the one picture here is Laneige Strawberry …